Washington Accord Annuity Payments And Structured Settlements

-By applying for our exclusive scholarships, you agree to provide co-authorship rights of your response to our essay request and you agree to allow us to post your biographical information.
-The winning response will be published on this site as a resource for other students to utilize.
+By applying for our private scholarships, you agree to provide co-authorship rights of your response to our essay request, and you agree to allow us to post your biographical information.
+We will publish the winning response on this site as a resource for other students to utilize.
 We may use your response to create a derivative work, such as an article or video.
 Your bio will be posted to provide transparency.

 - Be a current United States citizen or a permanent resident of the United States,

 - Currently enrolled in an accredited college or university within the United States,